 Student attorneys will represent low-income individuals ("clients") who have disputes with the Internal Revenue Service (IRS), including clients who have cases docketed in the U.S. Tax Court.
-Student attorneys will be required to attend 2 hours of lecture per week, and to perform work on assigned clinic cases as necessary, including representing clients before the IRS and drafting various U.S. Tax Court documents.
+Student attorneys will be required to attend 2 hours of lecture per week, and to perform work on assigned clinic cases as necessary, including representing clients before the IRS and the Comptroller of Maryland.

 Student attorneys will learn substantive tax laws and tax procedures common to the clinic cases, including how to qualify for and claim various federal tax deductions and credits, how to represent clients before the IRS examination (audit) and collections divisions, and basic IRS Appeals Office and U.S. Tax Court procedure.